whosmega/MegaScript/docs/datatypes.md

 <h2>String</h2>

-Strings are pieces of text which represent one single string value, and are of datatype `string`.
+Strings are pieces of text which represent a series of ASCII characters, and are of datatype `string`.
 They can be enclosed in double quotes `"This is a string"` or single quotes `'This is also a string'`

 Strings support the following escape sequences: